Frederick Booth-Tucker: Salvation Army

-Against the wishes of his wife and parents, Tucker joined The Salvation Army in 1881 while on leave in England from the Indian Civil Service and came to work in the Army's legal department at International Headquarters in London.
+Against the wishes of his wife and parents, Tucker joined Salvation Army in 1881 while on leave in England from the Indian Civil Service and came to work in the legal department at the international headquarters in London.
 He was posted to the Camberwell Corps in July 1882.

-On 19 September 1882 Major Tucker arrived in Bombay accompanied by three officers intending to spread the teachings of The Salvation Army in India.
+On 19 September 1882 Major Tucker arrived in Bombay accompanied by three officers intending to spread the teachings of the Salvation Army in India.
 Although thousands attended the meetings, most of Tucker's early converts were already Christians.

-Tucker saw the Indian caste system as his main obstacle, and so he decided to work among India's sixty million outcasts.
+Tucker saw the Indian caste system as his main obstacle, so he decided to work among India's 60 million outcasts.
 He and his fellow Salvationists adopted the way of life of the outcasts.
 Their Salvation Army uniforms were replaced with the saffron robes of the Indian fakir, and they assumed Indian names, Tucker being known as "Fakir Singh", meaning the "Lion of God".